List of EastEnders two-hander episodes: Single-hander episode

-EastEnders had its first (and only to date) single-hander episode which featured only one character; Dot Branning in the entire episode.
-The episode saw Dot recording a cassette tape of memories for her husband Jim and was written by Tony Jordan.
+EastEnders had its first (and only to date) single-hander episode which featured only one character, Dot Branning (June Brown), in the entire episode.
+The episode saw Dot recording a cassette tape of memories for her husband Jim (John Bardon), and was written by Tony Jordan.
 The episode was shown on 31 January 2008, and was watched by 8.7 million viewers.
 Instead of the usual theme music, the credits had the song "Pretty Baby" playing over them, as it was referenced in the episode.
 The episode was also titled "Pretty Baby...."

-In March 2009, actress June Brown was nominated for the Best TV Actress award at the British Academy Television Awards for her portrayal of Dot in this episode.
+In March 2009, Brown was nominated for the Best TV Actress award at the British Academy Television Awards for her portrayal of Dot in this episode.

 Influences elsewhere

 EastEnders two-handers have since been emulated in other British soap operas, notably Coronation Street and Brookside.
 Australian soap Neighbours featured two-hander episodes in 2019, 2020 and 2024.